-In a next step Ms. Curious finds out that she can measure within the map of the WebGIS.
+In a next step Ms. Curious finds out that she can measure distances in the WebGIS.
 Spontaneously she wants to know the distance between Bern and Munich.
 The "Measure" tool is located in the category "Tools" above the "Calculate" tool.